dwarvesf/playbook/engineering/blockchain/external-calls.md

 failures, it is often better to isolate each external call into its own transaction that can be initiated by the recipient of the call.
 This is especially relevant for payments, where it is better to let users withdraw funds rather than push funds to them automatically.
-(This also reduces the chance of [problems with the gas limit](../../attacks/denial-of-service.md).)
+(This also reduces the chance of problems with gas limits.)
 Avoid combining multiple ether transfers in a single transaction.

 ```sol